 Data Protection and Terms & Conditions

 Everyone using the Sheffield Advanced Motorcyclists Club(SAM) services, including this website, must abide by the terms and conditions, data protection and privacy policies shown on this page.
-SAM is a charitable organisation (Registered Number: 1089671) dedicated to providing a socially responsible and reliable service that promotes motorcycle awareness, safer motorcycle riding and public education.
+SAM is a charitable organisation (UK Registered Number: 1089671) dedicated to providing a socially responsible and reliable service that promotes motorcycle awareness, safer motorcycle riding and public education.
 SAM also provides ongoing support and guidance to advanced motorcyclists through its social activity events.
 SAM is affiliated to the Institute of Advanced Motorists(IAM) and an authorised provider of the IAM RoadSmart advanced motorcycle riding course.
 SAM also collaborates with statutory, non-statutory and voluntary organisations, charities and groups, to help promote SAM’s charitable objectives.
 This page specifies SAM’s policies on:

 - Privacy and Data protection policy